Lone Worker Device: Which is the best to improve your personal safety?

 - Does the device look appropriate within the context of a user’s job role and environment?

-If discretion is required, a wearable ID badge like the SoloProtect ID may will most likely be more suitable than a smartphone application like SoloProtect Mobile.
+If discretion is required, a wearable ID badge like the SoloProtect ID may be more suitable than a smartphone application like SoloProtect Mobile.
 Likewise, someone who typically works at height with a harness, won’t want to use a device on a lanyard around their neck and may prefer a belt-connecting lone worker device like the Mini 2.
 And the aesthetic purists among your user groups may opt for the clean lines of the Mini 1.

 Our range of SoloProtect lone worker safety devices and applications are shown below:

 Is it easy to allocate lone worker devices to my team?

 The time spent administering a lone worker solution, and how to balance that internally is often an important part of the set-up and ongoing solution management.

 SoloProtect Insights, a tool for total lone worker management, allows users to be created and grouped by department or division, to reflect your organisational structure.
 Here, a solution administrator or multiple team leaders are empowered to assign lone worker devices and applications to users, to send training to personnel and to create escalation lists nominated for SoloProtect to contact in the event of a genuine alarm, when attempting to establish a lone worker device user’s location or the nature of an event.